 As sports become more popular, so does the number of sports injuries.
 Most often, athletes injure the joints.
 Up to 20% of all injuries are ankle ligament injuries.
 They are often combined with ankle fractures.
 These injuries are not always diagnosed on time.
 50% of patients do not receive timely medical care.
 If left untreated, chronic ankle instability develops.
-It worsens the quality of life, and also leads to mobility deterioration, up to a complete fusion of the articular surfaces.
+It worsens the quality of life and leads to mobility deterioration, up to a complete fusion of the articular surfaces.

 - What ligaments can be ruptured